hiroshimamiya/EPIB607/Syllabus.md

 # Instructor and TA information
 **Hiroshi Mamiya PhD**
-Names of TA and graders will be availalbe in course slides (first day) and in MyCourses.
+Names of TA and graders will be available in course slides (first day) and in MyCourses.

 # Course information